 This isn’t an actual zombie apocalypse.
-It’s a realistic first-person running simulator, which could soon be coming to your living room thanks to the fourth-generation Apple TV and the tvOS SDK.
+Instead, it’s a realistic first-person running simulator, which could soon be coming to your living room thanks to the fourth-generation Apple TV and the tvOS SDK.

 The Future of Fitness is Fun

-In the simplest form of the game described above, users will jog in place in front of their televisions–Siri Remote in hand–as their pace is calculated and their in-game position is accordingly updated.
+In the simplest form of the game described above, users will jog in place in front of their televisions, Siri Remote in hand, as their pace is calculated and their in-game position is updated accordingly.
 Thanks to the Siri Remote’s accelerometer and gyroscope, the remote will act like a Wii controller, monitoring the gamer’s activity level and arm position.
-Tapping and swiping the controller’s touch pad would allow you to perform functions like choosing your path or selecting a weapon.
+Tapping and swiping the controller’s touchpad would allow you to perform functions like choosing your path or selecting a weapon.
 And if you need a break, just tell Siri to take it easy.

-As you begin to train, the game learns your speed and endurance baselines and provides challenges that push you to the next level.
-Workout stats such as calories burned, distance traveled, and other game-related stats like points earned, health status, and a map will all be displayed on the screen.
+As you train, the game learns your speed and endurance baselines and provides challenges that push you to the next level.
+In addition, workout stats such as calories burned, distance traveled, and other game-related stats like points earned, health status, and a map will all be displayed on the screen.

-This beginner version of the game has the widest market appeal since no additional hardware is required.
-Users will simply download the game on their $149 or $199 Apple TV, grab their Siri Remote, and run for their lives in the comfort of their living room.
+This beginner version of the game has the broadest market appeal since no additional hardware is required.
+Instead, users will simply download the game on their $149 or $199 Apple TV, grab their Siri Remote, and run for their lives in the comfort of their living room.
 It will certainly be more entertaining than your mom’s old Jazzercise tapes, but things get even better when you add a little more hardware.

-A more sophisticated version of the zombie simulator would allow users to connect their Apple Watch to their Apple TV, providing the game with access to a user’s Activity app, where their heart rate is monitored and their exercise stats are stored.
+A more sophisticated version of the zombie simulator would allow users to connect their Apple Watch to their Apple TV, providing the game with access to a user’s Activity app, where their heart rate is monitored, and their exercise stats are stored.
 The collected data could be applied towards the user’s game score or dictate the pace of play.
-If a player’s heart rate is too low, the game will know to send in more zombies.
+For example, if a player’s heart rate is too low, the game will know to send in more zombies.
 If it’s too high, the game will give the player a place to hide until their pulse returns to safer levels.

 To maximize the zombie run simulator experience, users could connect a smart treadmill or stationary bike to their Apple TV for an additional touch of realism.
 NordicTrack already offers a similar experience with their iFit platform, where fitness enthusiasts use Google Maps to select which running or biking trail they’d like to conquer.
 The built-in monitor then displays a first-person video of the chosen route, while the workout machine detects the elevation changes and adjusts accordingly.

-As fun as running or biking around the Eiffel Tower may be, just imagine how much more exciting things it would be with zombies added to the mix.
-Instead of kicking your knees higher to simulate climbing a hill, you could increase your speed and inclination to sprint towards safety.
+As fun as running or biking around the Eiffel Tower might be, just imagine how much more exciting things it would be with zombies added to the mix.
+For example, instead of kicking your knees higher to simulate climbing a hill, you could increase your speed and inclination to sprint towards safety.

 Everybody Wins With Apple TV Fitness